davidpmccormick/davidpmccormick.github.io/_posts/2014-03-30-underlining-links.md

 }
 {% endhighlight %}

+<small>Note: the `.lt-ie10` declaration works with <a href="http://www.paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/">Paul Irish's html conditional classes trick</a>.</small>

-This gives the underline a default colour (`$themecolour`), which can be overridden in the mixin's first argument, e.g. `@include underline(#aa0000)`.
+This gives the underline a default colour (`$themecolour`), which can be overridden in the mixin's first argument:
+{% highlight scss %}
+a:hover {
+  @include underline(#aa0000);
+}
+{% endhighlight }

-By using ems instead of pixels, we can keep the background position of the line (relatively) reliably positioned beneath the text without having to know the pixel value for `font-size`.
+By using ems instead of pixels, we can keep the background position of the line reliably positioned beneath the text without having to know the pixel value for `font-size`.
 The correct `$line-offset` value will vary from typeface to typeface, but 1 em should be in the right area.

 --------